kylebaron/vera/README.md

 # Model

-Load the vera package and a model from the mrgsolve package.
-We increase the tolerance a bit as well as the maximum step size.
+Load the vera package and a PBPK model from the mrgsolve package.
+We decrease the tolerance a bit as well as the maximum step size.

 ``` r
 library(vera)